Wintermute0110/plugin.program.AEL.dev/NOTES.md

 "m_language" : '',          -- Override the ROM languages (read-only)
 ```

+### New features for 0.9.9

+ * ScreenScraper must choose the correct artwork depending on the region/language.
+   AEL must have an official list of regions/languages, extracted from the No-Intro/Redump
+   DATs, to translate to ScreenScraper values.

+ * Create a tool to select the No-Intro/Redump DAT file automatically.

+ * In the **Global ROM Audit statistics** report show only the audited launchers.

+ * Create a new Utility to show the automatically detected No-Intro/Redump DATs.

+ * Change the Offline Scraper format from XML to JSON.
+Include the new fields
+   `parent` **string**, `region` **list of strings** and `language` **list of strings**.

+ * Try to improve the Offline Scraper and create the XML databases to be merged with the
+   No-Intro/Redump DATs, also giving support to Extra ROMs (hacks, etc.).

 ### Computation of the Parent/Clone ROMs

-A report of the PClone group generation shoudl be generated so the user can check for errors
-or unwanted configurations.

- 1. Parent/Clone groups are computed:
+ 1. First Parent/Clone groups are computed:

     1. If a No-Intro XML DAT is available it will be used.
        For Have and Missing ROMs take `m_parent` from the DAT.
-       For Have and MIssing ROMs extrace `m_region` and `m_language` from filename.
+       For Have and Missing ROMs extract `m_region` and `m_language` from filename.

-    2. The Offline Scraper database will be used.
+    2. The Offline Scraper database will be used next.
-       For found ROMs `m_parent`, `m_region` and `m_language` will be used.
+       For found ROMs `m_parent`, `m_region` and `m_language` will be taken from the database.

     3. For Unknown ROMs, the ROM basename will be used to compute `m_parent` and `m_region`
        and `m_language` extracted from the filename.